nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## Introduction
-Hi Prof, welcome to the User Guide for **Tuthub**, a Command Line Interface (CLI) App that will help you find your next batch of teaching assistants (TA)!
+Hi Profs!
+Welcome to the User Guide for **Tuthub**, a Command Line Interface (CLI) App that will help you find your next batch of teaching assistants (TA)!

 TutHub is a desktop app for NUS professors who wish to choose their next batch of teaching assistants/tutors based on their past performance and track records but have little time to spare for tedious administrative work.
 If you can type fast, Tuthub helps you find the best TAs faster than traditional Graphical User Interface (GUI) apps.